What keywords does your site rank for? Where can you find your Google Analytics keywords? Is there a good Google Analytics keyword tracker tool?

 This is an awesome report, as it helps you see at-a-glance how users are finding your site in Google search.
 It takes your Google keyword analytics and puts them right into your easily accessible WordPress dashboard.

-Want this report?
+Want to see this keyword report in WordPress?
 Get started with MonsterInsights now.

 Now, let’s see how to view search engine keywords in your Google Search Console account.

-2. Viewing Your Site’s Keywords in Your Search Console Account
+3. View Your Site’s Keywords in Google Search Console

-First, you’ll need to go to Search Console and sign in with your account.
+First, you’ll need to go to Google Search Console and sign in with your account.

 Then click on Search results in the menu on your left.
 Here you can see a graphical representation of your total clicks, impressions, average click-through rate (CTR), and position.